gab1618/gab1618/README.md

 #### ✨A few fun facts about me:

-* I code in Java, Typescript and Rust
+* I code in Java, Golang, Typescript, Rust and a little bit of c and c++
 * I made my own markup language(ytml)
 * I like to do backend development